 Inflation-adjusted growth in average salaries for librarians stagnated in the 2010s, growing only slightly from $97,576 in 2010-2011 to $97,881 in 2016-2017 ($ 2016).
 In 2016-2017, librarian salaries as a percentage of those of full-time university teachers reached its lowest level in 20 years (74.4%).

-This table shows the number of full-time university teachers by type of appointment, institution and sex for the 2016-2017 academic year.
 The percentage of women in tenured positions ranges from 14.3% to 97.2%.
 Where reported, the percentage of women in positions leading to tenure ranges from 27.3% to 66.7%.
 In other types of positions, the percentage of women ranges from 28.6% to 100%.

 This table shows the number of full-time university teachers by sex and subject taught for the 2016-2017 academic year.